 (2) Maximum allocations will not exceed 50% of the total available funds per district.

 (3) Minimum allocations will not fall below 5% of the total available funds per district.

+(4) A portion of the allocation of at least $50,000 but not to exceed 5% of the total allocation may be used to support coordination and collaboration between The Department and the district.

-(4) Funds will be spent in accordance with recommendations from the Student Success Teams.
+(5) All remaining funds will be spent in accordance with recommendations from the Student Success Teams.

 Statutory/Other Authority: ORS 327.222